coyotte508/hexagrid/README.md

 > Get the distance between two hexes.
 Returns `-1` if there's no path between the two hexes, or if one of the hexes doesn't belong to the grid
->
-> The algorithm is not optimized with a direction heuristic

 **groups**(hexes: HexType[]): Set\<HexType>[]